Prickly heat: What you need to know

 The face, neck, shoulders, and chest are the most common places for prickly heat to occur, although it may show up anywhere.
-While it can affect anyone, children are more likely to get prickly heat than adults.
+It can affect anyone, but children are more likely to have it than adults.

 Prickly heat commonly occurs in the neck, chest, shoulders, and face.